abra3607/thebutton/README.md

 This is a Chrome [extension](https://chrome.google.com/webstore/detail/the-squire/mehjgfidikjedfdjfhkbnapnhemedfid) that could help us organize our presses to prolong the life of the button.

+Using this extension you are guaranteed red flair.

 ## Motivation

 There are two problems with proposed methods: